If you’ve recently got engaged, you’ll want to know where to start your planning and whether Covid will have any impact on the planning process.

 - Your appointment gives you the opportunity to discuss outfits for your bridesmaids and groomsmen.
-Some boutiques and menswear shop offer an online measuring service that may be easier than getting a group together for a fitting.
+Some boutiques and menswear shops offer an online measuring service that may be easier than getting a group together for a fitting.

 5) Save the Dates and other Announcements

-While you haven’t yet confirmed a venue or date, or don’t know how many people you will be able to invite to your wedding, you can use our wedding announcement pages to advise your friends and family of your plans so far.
+While you haven’t yet confirmed a venue or date, or don’t know how many people you will be able to invite to your wedding, you can use our wedding websites to advise your friends and family of your plans so far.
 It can be an effective way to encourage them to keep possible dates free without you needing to make the commitment at this stage on who you are going to invite to the big day.

-As your wedding day approaches, these pages also provide a great way of allowing open communication with your guests, keeping them informed about any changes to your plans, where they can find accommodation near your venue and provide them a link to your online gift list.
+As your wedding day approaches, these pages also provide a great way of allowing open communication with your guests, keeping them informed about any changes to your plans, where they can find accommodation near your venue, and provide them a link to your online gift list.

 6) Wedding Fairs

 In the early stages of wedding planning, many couples like to browse wedding fairs to get to know suppliers and learn more about their chosen venue.
-During certain local restrictions, wedding fairs will not be able to go ahead.
-Many fair organisers are getting around this issue by organising virtual wedding fairs or taking part in our Wedding Fair Live events.

 Where can I find advice while I am planning?